Enable

 Use Pre-built Accessible Components

-Enable also includes components that can be included into your own projects via NPM, with instructions how to integrate them as Webpack modules, native ES6 Modules or as old school ES4 JavaScript libraries.
-Accessible hamburger menus, carousels and mobile friendly skip links, are only a few examples of prebuilt code you can use in your projects today.
-We also encourage developers to consider contributing their own code to us for the benefit of the developer community at large.
+Enable also includes components that can be included into your own projects via NPM, with instructions on how to integrate them as Webpack modules, native ES6 Modules or as old school ES4 JavaScript libraries.
+Accessible hamburger menus, carousels and mobile-friendly skip links, are only a few examples of prebuilt code you can use in your projects today.
+We also encourage developers to consider contributing their own code for the benefit of the developer community at large.

 What Makes Enable Different?